-- Lashing is only allowed on clearly marked and specifically designed lashing points (for construction machinery). - Hooks are never to be attached directly to the chassis (for construction machinery), unless explicitly agreed in writing with the manufacturer. - All vehicles transported on a ship must be properly lashed. - Only special lashings for securing heavy vehicles can be used. - Each vehicle must be secured using a minimum of 4 lashings (use wheel chocks when it is not positioned longitudinally). - Lashings must be handled in a way to avoid any damage to the transported vehicles. - The lashings used to secure a vehicle must not touch any other part of the vehicle than the lashing point or any other vehicle after they have been properly tied. - A vehicle must be lashed immediately after it has been parked for storage and unlashed only after reaching the port of arrival. - Lashings should be tensioned enough to prevent the vehicle from moving, but shouldn't tighten the vehicle down on its suspensions.
+- Lashing is only allowed on clearly marked and specifically designed lashing points (for construction machinery). - Hooks are never to be attached directly to the chassis (for construction machinery), unless explicitly agreed in writing with the manufacturer. - All vehicles transported on a ship must be properly lashed. - Only certified lashing devices as per ship's cargo securing manual to be used for securing heavy vehicles. - Each vehicle must be secured using a minimum of 4 lashings; lashing devices (as per Ship's Cargo Securing Manual) must be applied to the designed lashing points of the vehicle that must have the - NEW same SWL otherwise additional safer and appropriate lashing points of the vehicle that must have the used to ensure appropriate distribution of lashing forces (wheel chocks and increased lashing to be used when it is not positioned longitudinally).

+- Lashings must be handled in a way to avoid any damage to the transported vehicles. - The lashings used to secure a vehicle must not touch any other part of the vehicle than the lashing point or any other vehicle after they have been properly tied. - A vehicle must be lashed immediately after it has been parked for storage and unlashed only after reaching the port of arrival. - Lashings should be tensioned enough to prevent the vehicle from moving but shouldn't tighten the vehicle down on its suspensions.